 Slowly …. you don’t want to create a lot of suds or bubbles.

-Step 6: Once you’ve poured in all of the Dawn, fill that measuring cup with more water so you can top off the container and rinse out the last of the Dawn.
+Once you’ve poured in all of the Dawn, fill that measuring cup with more water so you can top off the container and rinse out the last of the Dawn.

-If you still have room, add more water until you are about 1/2-inch from the top.
+Now, if you still have room, add more water until you are about 1/2-inch from the top.

-Step 7: Apply the lid.
+Apply the lid.
 This should be quite easy because you will not be contending with suds or bubbles.
 Notice how the dawn is not fully mixed up.
 That’s fine.
 Just get that lid on tightly.

 Pour it in the way you have always added detergent to your washer.
 If you have a little detergent dispenser, that’s where this tidy 1/4 cup of beautiful liquid goes.